openvswitch/ovs/Documentation/internals/charter.rst

       i. coordinating the technical direction of OVS;

-      ii. approving project proposals (including, but not limited to, incubation, deprecation and changes to a project’s charter or scope);
+      ii. approving project proposals (including, but not limited to, incubation, deprecation and changes to a project's charter or scope);

       iii. creating sub-committees or working groups to focus on